-Autumn is versatile.
-As is the world of plants.
-The change of season brings a new array of plants to claim their moment in the spotlight.
-Whether you’re looking for plants to brighten up the front door, want to make an autumn wreath or want to fill the garden with colour, there’s an enormous choice.
-Here is a selection of classic autumn plants that you can really enjoy during the forthcoming season!
+Autumn is a versatile season when it comes to plants.
+The changing daylight hours and cooling temperatures brings new families of foliage rushing to claim their moment in the spotlight.
+Whether you’re looking for plants to brighten up the front door, you want to make an autumn wreath or you're looking to fill the garden with colour, there’s an enormous range of plants to choose from.
+Here's a selection of classic autumn plants that we're sure you'll enjoy this season.

-Also known as Heuchera, this herbaceous plant delivers an instant Indian Summer feeling.
-This specific variety Heuchera ‘Melting Fire’ brings warmth into your garden.
-Perfect for a roast & toast, don’t you think?
+Also known as Heuchera, this herbaceous plant delivers an instant feeling of endless summers.
+This specific variety Heuchera ‘Melting Fire’ adds much-needed warm tones into your garden.
+It'll make an excellent backdrop to a festive bonfire party.

-This plant is tremendously versatile.
-It's available in a wide range of colours and shapes.
-The picture shows Hebe ‘Tricolor’: an outdoor plant that easily brings together a varied grouping.
+This tremendously versatile plant is available in a wide range of colours and shapes.
+The picture shows Hebe ‘Tricolor’, an outdoor plant that acts as an anchor to more imaginative plant groupings.

 The airy sprigs of fountain grass are also known as foxtail grass or Pennisitum.
-A majestic addition to the garden that delivers a fantastic look & feel in autumn and winter.
+It's a majestic addition to the garden that will deliver a fantastic look & feel throughout autumn and winter.

-Astilbe's flowers may look like sweet candyfloss, but the leaves’ sharp edges warn that you should not bite into this beauty.
-So stick to feasting your eyes with Astilbe Japonica ‘Mainz’ in the garden.
+Astilbe's flowers may look like sweet candyfloss, but the leaves’ sharp edges warn you to treat this beautiful plant with respect.
+So stick to feasting with your eyes when Astilbe Japonica ‘Mainz’ is in the garden.

-Known as Uncinia Rubra and everflame.
-In the summer this plant is transformed into a fiery sea of leaves, whilst the russet colours announce the arrival of autumn.
+Known as both Uncinia Rubra and everflame, in the summer this plant is transformed into a fiery sea of leaves.
+Beautiful deep russet colours announce the arrival of autumn.

 What's your favourite colour?
-It’s very likely that there’s a chrysanthemum available in your colour of choice.
-It's the perfect way to bring extra joy into your garden or home this autumn.
+It’s very likely that there’s a chrysanthemum in that very shade.
+This plant is the perfect way to bring extra joy into your garden or home this autumn.

-Hebe Alexa it is also known as shrubby veronica.
-This purple plant brightens up any grey corner, even in a minimalist concrete-look pot.
+Hebe Alexa is also known as shrubby veronica.
+This purple plant brightens up any grey corner, and even works a charm in a minimalist concrete style pot.